JosefGisis/tetrisProject/README.md

 This is the code for my first official Python project.
 It is a bare-bones tetris style game.
 - Josef Gisis 9/8/2023

+This game is currently at version 1.4.
+Future versions will contain improved graphics, and tetrominos will be contained within classes, as well as many other features.

 ![Alt Text](tetris-menu-_1_.gif)

 click here for full video: https://youtu.be/pJ7ecHluLM8